nf-core/test-datasets/README.md

 ## Barcoded data

 The barcoded data in this repository will be used to test the pipeline from end-to-end.
-The associated parameters and settings to run the pipeline can be found in [`test.config`](https://github.com/nf-core/nanoseq/blob/master/conf/test.config)
+The associated parameters and settings to run the pipeline can be found in [`test.config`](https://github.com/nf-core/nanoseq/blob/master/conf/test.config).

 ### Files

-* `samplesheet_barcoded.csv` - Sample information file
+* `samplesheet_barcoded.csv` - Sample information sheet required for the pipeline
 * `fast5/barcoded/` - Subset of fast5 files from direct cDNA Nanopore reads for HepG2 (Liver Cancer) and K562 (Leukemia) cell lines

 ### Sequencing information